yhatt/jsx-slack/README.md

 ## HTML-like formatting

-### :warning: This is a draft of specification.
-Current implementation might not fill these spec.

 Slack can format message by very rational short syntaxes called "mrkdwn".
 On the other hand, someone might yearn for a template engine with clear tag definition like HTML, especially when building a complex message.

 jsx-slack has HTML-compatible JSX elements to format messages.
 It might be verbose as a text, but would give readablity by well-known HTML elements.